mondo-mob/santas-helper/etc/docs/running-the-notebook.md

 this root to see the files.
 The directory structure is as follows:

 - `santas-helper`
-  - `etc` - documentation, image etc
+  - `etc` - documentation, images etc
   - `allocation` - where the allocation logic, code etc resides.
     - `sql` - contains any SQL scripts - in this case [setup-views.sql](../../allocation/sql/setup-views.sql)